NL33/electron-git/znext.md

 --add a search box to the app windows so you can search text inside of the window.

 --check if git installed on system.
+--if try to save changes but there are no changes, then tell the user that a new version wasn't saved bc of it.

 --when release, be sure to have way to update the app and provide notices in the app.
 There's probably some tutorials out there about charging for electron apps

 # contact notes